 Product and service quality is an integral part of any company’s success.
 There’s a lot of competition out there, and during challenging economic times, consumers become more reluctant to throw their hard-earned money at sub-standard goods idly.
 So, businesses must ensure their offerings are high-quality, which means having good processes, which is why we’re looking at Six Sigma.

 This article explores Six Sigma career paths and why they’re a good idea.
 We will define Six Sigma and show you how to start a career in Six Sigma, the skills needed, the career path, the benefits, and the opportunities.
-We also share an online Six Sigma bootcamp to get you started on your certification journey.
+We also share an online Six Sigma course to get you started on your certification journey.

 So, before discussing Six Sigma jobs and career paths, let’s define the term.